ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-01-25-OpenScap-STIG.md

 ---
-title: "Do you even OpenSCAP, SCC, and STIG View?
+title: "Do you even OpenSCAP, SCC, and STIG Viewer?
 Part 1."
 date: 2025-01-25 08:00
 categories: [Projects]
-tags: [CI/CD, OpenSCAP, Stig Viewer]
+tags: [CI/CD, OpenSCAP, STIG Viewer]
 pin: false # Set to `true` if you want this post pinned to the top.
 image:
   path: /assets/img/STIGOpenSCAP.png